sharetribe/flex-docs/src/docs/howto-payments/how-saving-payment-card-works-in-ftw/index.md

 When a customer first comes to the marketplace and books a listing, there are several form fields the user needs to fill: expiration month, card verification code (CVC), card holder's name and possibly other billing details.
-To improve user experience for returning customers, it's good to have an option to save payment card details for future bookings.
+To improve the user experience for returning customers, it is good to have an option to save payment card details for future bookings.
 If there is an existing payment card available, the user can just click the "Send request" button to complete checkout page.